 Cadillac’s First All Electric Vehicle

 Cadillac, one of America’s oldest luxury brands, is going electric with the all-new Lyriq crossover.
-Today, the brand announced that the 2023 Lyriq will be available to order on May 19, at a starting price of $62,990 for the rear-wheel drive version.
+The brand has announced that the 2023 Lyriq is available to order now at a starting price of $62,990 for the rear-wheel drive version.

 For a brand built on swift, silent progress, going electric makes a ton of sense for Cadillac.
 Electric motors’ power, instantaneous torque, and incredibly silent running are the perfect fit for a new luxury vehicle.
 The weight of a battery, which is a disadvantage in some sportier models, actually helps improve the ride even more.

 Furthermore, going with a crossover for its first electric vehicle instead of a sedan means that Cadillac will be targeting one of the biggest and fastest-growing segments of the luxury market.
 The Lyriq will compete with vehicles like the Tesla Model Y and X, cleverly slotting between the two in size and price.